 Billikopf is the recipient of the 1989 National Association for County Agricultural Agents (NACAA) Achievement Award and the 2006 Distinguished Service Award.
 He has received a number of other awards from NACAA, including two National Winner communication awards: Webpage in 1999 (Agricultural Labor Management); and Publication in 2006 (for his book Labor Management in Agriculture: Cultivating Personnel Productivity, 2nd Edition, 2003).

-Gregorio has been a guest speaker throughout the United States, as well as in Russia, México, Canada, Uganda, Colombia, Argentina and his native Chile.
-He has also presented papers on his two mediation models at the International Association for Conflict Management (IACM) in Spain and Japan.
+Gregorio has been a guest speaker throughout the United States, as well as in Russia, México, Canada, Uganda, Colombia, Argentina, New Zealand and his native Chile.
 Gregorio has a BS in Plant Science from UC Davis, and a Human Resource Management MA (with a focus on organizational psychology) from CSU Stanislaus.
-He serves San Joaquín, Stanislaus, and Merced counties.

 Billikopf's maternal family have been grape growers in Chile for generations.
 It is at the labor intensive family vineyard, where Gregorio spent much of his youth, that he first developed an interest in labor issues, horses and agriculture.

-Gregorio and Linda Billikopf make their home in Modesto, California, and are the parents of four children.
+Gregorio and Linda Billikopf have four children and a growing number of grand children.
 Gregorio has been a dressage rider (equestrian sports) and instructor (and is author of A Passion for Dressage, an amateur radio operator, and a youth soccer referee.
 More recently, his deep love for the Scriptures has occupied much of his free time.
+Linda & Gregorio will be living in Llanquihue, Chile (X Region).

 Agricultural Labor Management